iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 First, check if the migration is still in progress.
 If it is, then it should be complete on its own.
 Alternatively, you can check if you have a profile for that migration as it may have already been completed.
 If there are no profiles associated with the migration, you can simply create a new profile to start the migration again.
 If there is a profile, but the full set of migration transactions are not there, go to Advanced Settings and select "Migrate Another Index."
 You can continue where you left off by choosing the same account index and searching for more balance.

 ## Migration

+### I found an old seed from Trinity.
+Now that the migration period has already finished, how can I access these funds?

+Seed migrations can be made after the migration period ends, at least until Coordicide.

+### Do I need to keep the IOTA Legacy app installed on my Ledger Nano after I have finished migration?

+Once you have safely migrated all your account indexes to Firefly, the Legacy IOTA app will no longer be needed.
+Follow official Ledger guidance on how to remove Ledger Nano apps with Ledger Live.

+### If I follow the Ledger migration procedures, can I migrate the Ledger accounts that have been created with the 25th "word" passphrase?

+The 25th word can be used with your Ledger, and Firefly will still find your tokens.

 ### What if something goes wrong while I migrate?
 Who do I contact?